RhinoSecurityLabs/little-stitch/README.md

 You can test this without installing anything on your computer with the nc command.

 Note: For unknown reasons Little Snitch alerting seems to be inconsistant when netcat is used like this.
-If you are getting alerts with the following commands you may have more success with the PoC, which appears to be more reliable.
+If you are getting alerts with the following commands you may have more success with the PoC, which is more reliable.

 ```